Follow

 Once you import the project, create a folder called "PullRequest".

-Inside this folder, create a simple class called Main.
+Inside this folder, create a class called Main.

 MainClass.png

-In this class, create a main method where we're simply going to print out.
+In this class, create a main method where you're going to print out the following message:

 Congratulations!
 You've now learned how to open a pull request.

-FANTASTIC!
-We have a new branch, and we are ready to open a pull request.
+You have successfully created a new branch and are ready to open a pull request.

 4. Create a Commit and Push

-You should see a tab called "Commit" on the top left.
-In this tab, you'll see all the changes you've made.
+You should see a tab called "Commit" at the top left.
+This tab shows all your changes.

 Select the files you want to move to the remote repository (in my case, I chose to push all of them).